TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/clturney42-Ouput-signoff.md

 ### **Figure 2: Digilent pmod AMP2 schematic[2]**

 The above schematic is taken directly from digilents pmod AMP2 product page.
-This schematic shows the various values for the reistors and capacitors used.
-This audio amplifer makes use of the IC-SSM2377 amplifier chip.
+This schematic shows the various values for the resistors and capacitors used.
+This audio amplifier makes use of the IC-SSM2377 amplifier chip.

 For the purpose of the buildable schematic the pmod will be condensed to a single block with just its ports.